rajajainds/BankManagementSystem/Readme.md

 ## 📖 About
-Bank Management System is a CLI (Comand Line Interface) tool that domonstrates the C lang possibilities of handling files and logic buiding with help of simple short project that can help understanding basic c concepts.
+Bank Management System is a CLI (Comand Line Interface) tool that demonstrates the C lang possibilities of handling files and logic building with help of simple short project that can help understanding basic c concepts.

 It is a system that features --